zlabjp/nghttpx-ingress-lb/README.md

 --default-tls-secret flag is used, all cleartext HTTP requests are redirected to https URI.

+## Default backend

+The default backend is used when the request does not match any given rules.
+The default backend must be set in command-line flag of nghttpx Ingress controller.
+It can be overridden by specifying Ingress.Spec.Backend.
+If multiple Ingress resources have .Spec.Backend, one of them is used, but it is undefined which one is used.
+The default backend always does not require TLS.

 ## Logs

 The access and error log of nghttpx are written to